Kentucky: Economy

-As of November 2022, the state's unemployment rate is 4%.
-In 2014 Kentucky was found to be the most affordable U.S. state in which to live.
+The total gross state product for 2020 was $213 billion.
+In 2023, the per capita personal income in Kentucky was 55,360 U.S. dollars.
+As of March 2024, the state's unemployment rate is 4.5%.

 Taxation

 Tax is collected by the Kentucky Department of Revenue.

-There are six income tax brackets, ranging from 2% to 6% of personal income.
+Kentucky has a flat 4% individual income tax rate.
 The sales tax rate in Kentucky is 6%.

 Kentucky has a broadly based classified property tax system.
 All classes of property, unless exempted by the Constitution, are taxed by the state, although at widely varying rates.
 Many of these classes are exempted from taxation by local government.
 Of the classes that are subject to local taxation, three have special rates set by the General Assembly, one by the Kentucky Supreme Court and the remaining classes are subject to the full local rate, which includes the tax rate set by the local taxing bodies plus all voted levies.
 Real property is assessed on 100% of the fair market value and property taxes are due by December 31.
 Once the primary source of state and local government revenue, property taxes now account for only about 6% of the Kentucky's annual General Fund revenues.

 Until January 1, 2006, Kentucky imposed a tax on intangible personal property held by a taxpayer on January 1 of each year.
 The Kentucky intangible tax was repealed under House Bill 272.
 Intangible property consisted of any property or investment that represents evidence of value or the right to value.
 Some types of intangible property included: bonds, notes, retail repurchase agreements, accounts receivable, trusts, enforceable contracts sale of real estate (land contracts), money in hand, money in safe deposit boxes, annuities, interests in estates, loans to stockholders, and commercial paper.

-Government-promoted slogans

-In December 2002, the Kentucky governor Paul Patton unveiled the state slogan "It's that friendly", in hope of drawing more people into the state based on the idea of southern hospitality.
-This campaign was neither a failure nor a success.
-Though it was meant to embrace southern values, many Kentuckians rejected the slogan as cheesy and generic.
-It was quickly seen that the slogan did not encourage tourism as much as initially hoped for.
-So government decided to create a different slogan to embrace Kentucky as a whole while also encouraging more people to visit the Bluegrass.